Windows Virtual Desktop for the enterprise

 - Deploy a new (custom) image to session hosts every month for the latest Windows and applications updates.
 You can use an image from the Azure Marketplace or a custom Azure managed image.

-Numbers in the following sections are approximate, based on a variety of large customer deployments, and may change over time.
+Numbers in the following sections are approximate.
+The numbers are based on a variety of large customer deployments, and they might change over time.

 The Windows Virtual Desktop service is scalable to more than 10,000 session hosts per workspace.
 You can address some Azure platform and Windows Virtual Desktop control plane limitations in the design phase to avoid changes in the scaling phase.